Utena - Sailor Moon

 The Sailor Moon image emphasizes the villain’s uncaring nature and gives some prominence to the background.
 The heroes win with only one episode’s worth of trouble.
 The image of Akio’s car emphasizes the car’s coolness and power and obscures the background, representing Akio’s dominance.

 This time I was clever enough to write down episode numbers.
-Besides the numbered episodes, there is one special episode and a movie.
+Besides the numbered episodes, there is a special episode, a movie, and a movie bonus episode.

-becoming adult in a moment of realization (150) - boxing kangaroo (133) - breaking a long-standing seal (164) - carrot as unicorn horn (129) - corruption by temptation (156) - cuckoo clock (movie) - finding thematic love/adulthood after many experiences (141) - impersonation, imitating another (148; see the TV impersonation contest in episode 33) - immortality by consuming the dreams of others (166) - jumping to conclusions (138) - koi pun, fish and love (159) - merry-go-round (143) - mirrors show the truth, people’s hearts distort the image (though in the season’s final showdown, mirrors are associated with illusions) (156 and movie) - naked are clothed in the opener - pinned in place by thrown knives (132 151 153) - purple hair with earrings similar to Anthy’s (Lilica the vampire in the special) - silhouettes (130) - time stopped by falling in love (159) - trapped in coffins (movie) - unfree princess (146, princess Rubina)
+becoming adult in a moment of realization (150) - boxing kangaroo (133) - breaking a long-standing seal (164) - carrot as unicorn horn (129) - corruption by temptation (156) - cuckoo clock (movie) - finding thematic love/adulthood after many experiences (141) - impersonation, imitating another (148; see the TV impersonation contest in episode 33) - immortality by consuming the dreams of others (166) - jumping to conclusions (138) - koi pun, fish and love (159) - merry-go-round (143) - mirrors show the truth, people’s hearts distort the image (though in the season’s final showdown, mirrors are associated with illusions) (156 and movie) - naked are clothed in the opener - pinned in place by thrown knives (132 151 153, and thrown letters in the movie bonus episode) - purple hair with earrings similar to Anthy’s (Lilica the vampire in the special) - samurai sword duel (139, matching “I’ve got you!” dialog from the episode 25 duel) - silhouettes (130) - time stopped by falling in love (159) - trapped in coffins (movie) - unfree princess (146, princess Rubina)

 Elements Utena shares with Sailor Moon Sailor Stars, the fifth season of Sailor Moon, directed by Igarashi Takuya (Wikipedia; not Utena’s Ikuhara).
 This season finished less than two months before Utena started to air, so influence is probably limited.
 There are fewer shared elements.